nuuuwan/news_lk3_data/README.md

 *2024-05-13 05:11:00* · [`dailymirrorlk`](https://www.dailymirror.lk/opinion/Indo-Lanka-land-connectivity-most-ambitious-move-Indian-High-Commissioner/231-282444) · `en`

-Indian High Commissioner Santhos Jha: ‘The potential of India-Sri Lanka friendship is limitless’
+Indian High Commissioner Santos Jha: ‘The potential of India-Sri Lanka friendship is limitless’

 Indian High Commissioner Santos Jha, in an interview with a select group of journalists, discusses the current status of bilateral ties and the future direction particularly with emphasis on connectivity.